mayadata-io/oep-e2e/testplan/docs/gitlabstages.md

 ## Implementation Phase

 Pipelines would be implemented in the following way

 #### Phase 1 (AWS, Rancher) (OEP 1.9)
 - Install Stage : Cluster1 would be installed with DOP,  Cluster2 would be connected to Director and OpeneEBS would be installed using Director and Functional Tests of Both Director and OpenEBS would be run in separate Gitlab stage.
 - Workload cluster would be upgraded manually and connected to Cluster1
 #### Phase 2 (AWS, Rancher) (OEP 1.10)
 - Install Stage: Cluster 3 OpenEBS installed with Helm.
-- Upgrade stage would be incorporated.
+- Upgrade stage using Cluster 4, Cluster5, Cluster6 would be incorporated.
 #### Phase 3 (AWS, Rancher) (OEP 1.10)
 - Workload Stage : This would be upgraded and added into cluster C1.